Hsqcsu/CSU-IR/doc/source/usage.rst

    Usage Guide
 ================

-This guide provides several ways to use and explore the `CSU-IR project <https://github.com/Hsqcsu/CSU-IR/tree/main>`_. , from quick online demos to full local setup and training.
+This guide provides several ways to use and explore the `CSU-IR project <https://github.com/Hsqcsu/CSU-IR/tree/main>`_, from quick online demos to full local setup, training, and 100-Million compound retrieval.

 .. contents::
    :local: